lean-dojo/LeanCopilot/README.md

 * We use the frontend of [llmstep](https://github.com/wellecks/llmstep) for displaying tactics.
 * We thank Scott Morrison for suggestions on simplifying Lean Copilot's installation and Mac Malone for helping implement it.
 Both Scott and Mac work for the [Lean FRO](https://lean-fro.org/).
-* We thank Jannis Limperg for integrating our LLM-generated tactics into Aesop (https://github.com/leanprover-community/aesop/pull/70).
+* We thank Jannis Limperg for supporting our LLM-generated tactics in Aesop (https://github.com/leanprover-community/aesop/pull/70).

 ## Citation